casualnomad/AIPlaylistGenerator/README.md

 rm data/library.db
 npm run scan ~/Music
 npm run analyze
+npm run lyrics
 npm run retext
 npm run embed
 ```

 The database is recreated automatically on the next scan.
-If you're just **adding new tracks** to an existing library you don't need to reset — run the full pipeline and each step will pick up only what's new or changed.
+If you're just **adding new tracks** to an existing library, you don't need to reset — run the full pipeline and each step picks up only what's new or changed.

 ---